 2011: Felicia Day’s 15 minutes of fame.

 Poor Felicia Day.
 I may not watch The Guild, but at least I respect her and her contributions to the gaming world, unlike a certain ex-Destructoid writer.
-Executives must’ve realized that she probably connects with gamers the most these days, as she was put on the chopping block on 2011 for another gimmick: “WHAT IF VIDEO GAMES WERE REAL?”
+Executives must’ve realized that she probably connects with gamers the most these days, as she was put on stage for 2011’s other gimmick: “WHAT IF VIDEO GAMES WERE REAL?”

-Thus, Day was forced to do silly stunts inbetween the awards, like real-life Fruit Ninja!
+Thus, Day was forced to do silly stunts in between the awards, like real-life Fruit Ninja!
 Meh, Tested.com beat Spike by a full two months on that whole gag.
 She was further humiliated with similar stunts, including the one above, where they grabbed cupcakes with their mouths as a vague tie-in to LittleBigPlanet 2.
-These are like rejected Double Dare stunts.
+These are practically rejected Double Dare stunts.
 Maybe they would’ve been ten times funnier if they got Marc Summers to participate in these, I would’ve watched for sure.

 So, she got to be known by Spike TV’s average audience as “one of the girls” who made an ass out of herself on national TV.
 I hope she got paid well to do this, at least.

 2009-2014: We can’t afford putting in all these awards in time, we need more sketches!